goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 - the commitment happens at a structural path
 - the commitment has a left/right constraint side

-The auditable model should grow from this kind of hook rather than replacing HM inference with a large solver rewrite.
+The auditable model should use this kind of hook rather than replacing HM inference with a large solver rewrite.

 ## Diagnostic Model